 Resources for Heat Safety

-OSHA provides the OSHA-NIOSH Safety Tool has a free and simple way to determine the heat index of a worksite.
+OSHA provides the OSHA-NIOSH Safety Tool as a free and simple way to determine the heat index of a job site.
 Learning a location’s specific heat index allows employers to see official OSHA risk levels for their employees.
-From these risk levels, employers can follow protective measures for their workers.
+From these risk levels, employers can carry out protective measures for their workers.

 OSHA Warns About the Following Heat Illnesses:

-Heatstroke represents the most serious threat to workers.
+Heatstroke represents the most serious threat to workers on hot days.
 It happens when the body is so hot that it can no longer maintain its core temperature.
-When a person suffers heat stroke, the stop sweating and stop dissipating heat.
-Symptoms of heatstroke include confusion, loss of consciousness and seizures.
+When a person suffers heat stroke, they stop sweating and stop dissipating heat.
+Symptoms of heatstroke include confusion, loss of consciousness, and seizures.

 When the body loses too much water and salt from sweating, heat exhaustion sets in.
 Those with heat exhaustion have headache, nausea, dizziness, irritability, thirst, and severe sweating.

-Heat rash occurs when sweat does not evaporate from the surface of a person’s skin.
+Heat rash occurs when sweat does not evaporate quickly enough, a common problem in extremely humid conditions.
 A worker with heat rash will have clusters of red bumps on their skin.
 Common locations for heat rash include the neck, upper chest, and at folds of skin.

 Workers Have Are Entitled to Safety

 In the 1970s, the United States was losing too many workers because of unsafe work environments.
-After passing the Occupational Safety and Health Act of 1970, workers received safety protections that had not been present during the first 200 years of the country’s existence.
+After passing the Occupational Safety and Health Act of 1970, workers received unprecedented safety protections.
 Today, this act continues to protect workers.
 However, because it has a limited number of inspectors, OSHA cannot monitor the safety of every workplace.
-Unfortunately, OSHA frequently learns of a dangerous work site after a tragic accident.
+OSHA frequently learns about dangerous work sites after a tragic accident has taken place.

 However, all workers have a right to confidentially file a claim with OSHA and inform them of any concerns that they have about the safety of their employer or workplace.
 If you’ve already suffered because of an accident caused by employer negligence, Arnold & Itkin is here to help.
 We’ve won billions of dollars in verdicts and settlements for the injured, including record-setting results for people suffering due to employer negligence.

 Call us today for a free consultation of your case at (888) 493-1629.
 A member of our team is standing by to take your call.